Jeff Goldblum Has Never Played A Video Game

 I know nothing about gaming even though I’ve been the voices for, what was it called?
 Call of Duty: Black Ops, I think.
 We were killing zombies, I think.
 Jurassic Park, I did that thing where I play my character Ian Malcolm.
 So I’m involved in that, but I’ve never in fact played a video game in my life.

-Goldblum did both voice over and motion capture work in Call of Duty Black Ops 3, where he played Nero Blackstone in the Shadows of Evil DLC for the game’s Zombies mode.
+Goldblum did both voice over and motion capture work in Call of Duty Black Ops 3, where he played Nero Blackstone in the Shadows of Evil campaign for the game’s Zombies mode.
 Blackstone was one of four main playable characters.
 He also played Dr. Ian Malcolm in the video game Jurassic World: Evolution.
 In the game, players get to manage their own version of the iconic Jurassic Park, complete with many different types of dinosaurs.

 Are you surprised that Goldblum has never played a video game?
 Let us know your thoughts in the comments below!